strapi/strapi/CONTRIBUTING.md

 ### Specifying a license to use for the Enterprise Edition (EE)

 The Enterprise Edition tests need a valid license to run correctly.
-To specify a license you can use the environment variable `STRAPI_LICENSE`:
+To specify a license, you can use the environment variable `STRAPI_LICENSE`:

 ```bash
 $ STRAPI_LICENSE=<license> node test/e2e.js